 - All documents are single-spaced, 12 point Times New Roman font, with 1-inch margins.
 Captions and footnotes may be 10-point Times New Roman font.
 Font sizes in charts and tables can be reformatted to fit within one page width.

 Grants.gov and SAMS Domestic automatically log the date and time a submission is made, and the Department of State will use this information to determine whether it has been submitted on time.
-Late submissions are neither reviewed nor considered unless the DRL point of contact listed in section VI is contacted prior to the deadline and is provided with evidence of a system error caused by or Domestic ( ) that is outside of the applicant’s control and is the sole reason for a late submission.
+Late submissions are neither reviewed nor considered unless the DRL point of contact listed in section VI is contacted prior to the deadline and is provided with evidence of a system error caused by www.grants.gov or SAMS Domestic (https://mygrants.service-now.com ) that is outside of the applicant’s control and is the sole reason for a late submission.
 Applicants should not expect a notification upon DRL receiving their SOI.
 It is the sole responsibility of the applicant to ensure that all material submitted in the SOI package is complete, accurate, and current.
 DRL will not accept SOIs submitted via email, fax, the postal system, delivery companies, or couriers.
 DRL strongly encourages all applicants to submit SOIs before September 14, 2018 and/or March 11, 2019 to ensure that the SOI has been received and is complete.